chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-mixer-using-single-rotating-frame/3d-mixer-using-single-rotating-frame.rst

 .. code-block:: text

     subsection velocity source
-        set type    = srf
+        set rotating frame type    = srf
         set omega_z                = -10
     end

-In the ``velocity source`` subsection, we specify with ``type = srf`` that we are in a single rotating reference frame.
+In the ``velocity source`` subsection, we specify with ``rotating frame type = srf`` that we are in a single rotating reference frame.
 Since a centrifugal and a Coriolis force are induced by the rotating movement of the system, we are in a non-Galilean reference frame.
-These two additional force contributions must be taken into account in the Navier-Stokes equations and by setting the ``type`` parameter to ``srf`` we do so.
+These two additional force contributions must be taken into account in the Navier-Stokes equations and by setting the ``rotating frame type`` parameter to ``srf`` we do so.
 The ``omega_z`` parameter represents the angular velocity of the reference frame.

 Forces
 ~~~~~~